trubrics/trubrics-docs/docs/track_events/sdks/llamaindex.md

 --8<-- "utils/api_key.md"

-Now start tacking prompts, generations and tool calls from Azure OpenAI by using the withProperties wrapper:
+Now start tacking prompts, generations and tool calls from LlamaIndex by using the withProperties wrapper:

 === "Javascript/Node.js"
     The withProperties function wraps around your LLM function and returns the same response object as your LLM function.
     It takes an additional properties dictionary, which allows you to add context to your LLM events such as user ID's and thread ID's.

     ``` ts
-    --8<-- "utils/code_snippets/js/azure_openai_withProperties.js"
+    --8<-- "utils/code_snippets/js/llamaindex_withProperties.js"
     ```

 === "Python"